Atharvatonape/PeerBridge/README.md

 ## Project Details

-The Peer-to-Peer (P2P) Process Manager is a Python-based project designed to facilitate secure file transfer between two peers over a network.
+The Peer-to-Peer (P2P) Process Manager is a Python-based Command Line project designed to facilitate secure file transfer between two peers over a network.
 The system allows one peer to initiate a file transfer and another to receive it, ensuring security through HMAC-based authentication and encrypted zip file transfers.

 ### Key Features:
 - **Secret**: You would need a secret word with your friend, otherwise it won't work.
 Secrecy is the utmost virtue we value